TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ## Variable

-A Variable compponent is used to declare a new variable; in the simplest form a variable declaration looks like in the example  below.
+A Variable component is used to declare a new variable; in the simplest form a variable declaration looks like in the example  below.
 As the event was read from the Kafka topic, the `#input` variable stores its content and  its value is assigned to a newly declared `myFirstVariable` variable.

 ![what is this about](img/variableDeclarationInScenario.png "Scenario with variable declaration")